 Most western governments, the USA included, require some form of enrichment specifications and/or labeling requirements.
 This refined flour is then called enriched or fortified flour, which accounts for an estimated 95% of all wheat flour milled in the US.
 Thus this is the form of common wheat flour that makes up the majority of flour consumed.

-While we prefer whole, natural forms of nutrients, enriched flours are often fortified at levels that exceed the pre-processed levels.
+While we prefer whole, natural forms of nutrients (like those that come from nutritious spelt flour), enriched flours are often fortified at levels that exceed the pre-processed levels.
 With the improved shelf life, these flours have been instrumental in eliminating nutrition-deficit diseases throughout the world.

 Spelt Flour is a Whole Grain Flour

-Back to the question of what is spelt flour.
+Back to the question that is so often searched online — “what is spelt flour?”
 Spelt flour is almost always milled as a whole grain, so there is no need for enrichment.
 It is also rarely bleached because part of the appeal of spelt flour is its naturally darker color.
 Spelt flour is also rarely used commercially in processed foods that focus on visual appeal.
+Essentially, spelt flour is the unrefined cousin of wheat.

 Many spelt mills produce spelt flour using what is called stone milling.
-This is an ancient process that utilizes natural stone surfaces, or millstones, to grind the grain into flour.
-The stone mills were the first industrialized grain mills.
+This is an ancient process that utilizes natural stone surfaces, better known as milestones, to grind the grain into flour.
+Stone mills were the first industrialized grain mills.
 The mills replaced the stone and pestle, though many cultures continue to utilize this technique.

 The early stone mills produced a finer and more consistent flour than could be achieved by hand.
-Asa result, these mills were a boon to the local economy.
+As a result, these mills were a boom to the local economy.
 They were also a sign of wealth and status.
 Prior to electricity, stone mills relied on draft animals, water wheels, or raw human force to turn the stones.
 The resources required to develop a stone mill were well out of reach for most people.

 Modern Flour Milling

-To preserve freshness and minimize friction, the rotating or rolling stone surfaces are cooled as they grind the grain.
+To preserve the freshness of spelt as it is milled to become spelt flour and to minimize friction, the rotating or rolling stone surfaces are cooled as they grind the grain.
 Stone milling is a popular method of milling for ancient and heirloom grains like spelt as it involves minimal processing, resulting in the most natural and nutritious flour possible.

 Stone milling also tends to produce a slightly coarser texture than modern industrial milling, which can present positive attributes or challenges depending on how you intend to use the flour.